 Mpox vaccines are free.
 However, you could be charged an administration fee in certain medical settings.
 Ask ahead about any costs.
 Providers may bill a program or plan that covers the mpox vaccine administration fee (like your private insurance or Medicare/Medicaid).

-Mpox vaccine is administered both subcutaneously (under the skin of the bicep) and Intradermally (between the layers of the skin on the forearm or below the shoulder blade).
+Mpox vaccine is administered both subcutaneously (typically over the triceps) and Intradermally (between the layers of the skin on the forearm or below the shoulder blade).
 Both methods are equally effective.
 Intradermal method requires a lower volume of vaccine for the same level of protection.
 Both injection methods require two doses 28 days apart.